 Not necessarily: this depends on a number of different factors.
 There is a growing network of public charging points, with both standard and fast charging points available.
 In cities and on major roads, there are also many 'journey' and 'destination' charging points provided for your use.

 Does the battery have a warranty?

-Jaguar Land Rover BEV and PHEV vehicles will offer an 8 year or 100,000 mile (whichever comes first), 70% state of charge warranty.
+Land Rover PHEV vehicles will offer an 8 year or 160,000 kilometres (whichever comes first), 70% state of charge warranty.
 The warranty is contingent upon proper use and maintenance of the vehicle and regular charging of the battery.